★★★★☆ Difficult / Cave Creek

 TRAILHEADs: North Schoolhouse road, cave creek • DIFFICULTY: difficult • DISTANCE: 1.25 MILEs (2.5 miles RT) • APPROX. TIME: 2.5-3.5 HOURS • ELEVATION GAIN: 1,165 FEET (83 STORIES) • APPROX. CALORIES BURNED: 425-475 RT • BEST TIME OF YEAR: October-april • PETS: YES (note: trail is steep and rocky) • KID FRIENDLY: no • FACILITIES: None • FEES: none

-Any visitor to Cave Creek has noticed the tall mountain framing the southern edge of town.
-Unbeknownst to most tourists and Harley riders hanging at the local saloons, Black Mountain has one of the valley’s best workout trails.
-From the trail parking lot, it’s an easy quarter-mile jaunt up the road to reach the trailhead.
-At the base you can choose to head left on the more scenic trail, or continue straight on the gravel road.
-Both paths come together a third of the way up the mountain.
+If you’ve visited Cave Creek, you’ve most likely noticed the tall mountain plopped on the southern edge of town.
+What most visitors and Harley riders (hanging out at the local saloons) may not know is that Black Mountain is home to one of the valley’s best workout trails!
+From the parking lot, an easy quarter-mile jaunt up the road leads to the trailhead.

 Keep on trucking to reach a short reprieve.
 After three-quarters of a mile, the trail reaches a short saddle with fantastic views over Cave Creek.
 From here, the path turns moderate and less rocky for a stretch, as it ascends the mountain’s upper slope.